-To create a new GRASS vector layer with the GRASS plugin click the toolbar icon.
+To create a new GRASS vector layer with the GRASS plugin click the Create new GRASS vector toolbar icon.
 Enter a name in the text box and you can start digitizing point, line or polygon geometries, following the procedure described in Section 7.7.